danishdyna/LLM/Ollama-Run.md

 # Ollama Application Platform
-This tutorial give examples on how to run Open Source LLM Models on the Ollama.
+This tutorial give examples on how to run Open Source LLM Modelss.
+The Ollama Application Platform is chosen for ease of use and being Open Source.
-Interest is inspired by the AI/GPU revolution starting with GPT-3 drawing public attention in 2020.
+Interest is inspired by the AI/GPU revolution starting with GPT-3 in 2020.

 **Features**
 * Run *On Premesis* - **Security - Sensitive Data**.